Rugged hike with some views of beautiful Round Valley Reservoir.

 To continue, walk back on the right of the past the pavilion in order to pick up the gravel unmarked Campground Trail (marked as YELLOW on the map and there might be a few yellow blazes on the actual trail).

 The Campground Trail passes multiple numbered primitive campsites, some with picnic tables.
-Multiple rustic latrines along the way.
+Several rustic latrines along the way.

-[Optional: go straight instead, and shortly meet up with RED (Cushetunk) where you were earlier and retrace from there.
-This connection is not shown on the trail map.]
+// Optional: Go straight instead, and shortly meet up with RED (Cushetunk) where you were earlier and retrace from there.//

 The Campground Trail heads downhill.